-All boy and girl athletes will wear modest, loose-fitting t-shirts (no sleeveless shirts unless uniform), and loose basketball shorts that cover the knee.
+All boy and girl athletes will wear modest, loose-fitting t-shirts (no sleeveless shirts unless uniform), and loose basketball shorts that come to the knee.
 Game Day dress code will be as follows: Boys will wear a shirt and tie or as directed by your Coach/Athletic Director, until the time comes to change into game wear.
 Girls must remain in school uniform or as directed by your Coach/Athletic Director, until it is time to change into game wear.
-After games are finished, girls must either stay in game uniform or change back into their school uniform.
+After games are finished, girls must either stay in game uniform or change back into their school uniform, according to their coach's instructions.
 Boys may either wear warm-ups or school uniform.
 Girls are not permitted to wear pants at any time.